Tetra Ireland

 Acquisition in 2015

-Airwave specializes in delivering critical voice and data communications to organizations that provide essential public services, including police, fire, ambulance services, local authorities, health, utilities, and transport providers in Great Britain.
-The company has invested significantly to develop the Airwave Network, which is designed specifically to meet the needs of emergency services.
-This secure network covers 99% of Great Britain’s landmass and allows for interoperability among different public service organizations, enabling seamless communication between emergency responders for the first time.
-The Airwave Network is recognized as the first public service network globally to facilitate integrated communications between emergency services, positioning Great Britain as a leader in critical communication solutions.
-Additionally, Airwave's services become crucial when traditional communication channels, such as GSM and broadband, are unavailable or fail.
+Airwave Solutions specializes in delivering mission-critical voice and data communications to organizations that provide essential public services, including police, fire, ambulance, local authorities, health, utilities, and transport providers in Great Britain.
+The company has invested £1.4 billion to develop the Airwave Network, a secure and comprehensive communication system that covers 99% of the landmass of Great Britain.
+This network is designed to facilitate interoperability among different public service organizations, enabling seamless communication between various emergency responders for the first time.
+Airwave Solutions' network stands out as the first public service network globally to provide secure, integrated communication for emergency services, positioning Great Britain as a leader in critical communication solutions.
+Additionally, the company ensures reliable communication even when traditional channels such as GSM, GPRS, 3G, or 4G are unavailable or fail.

 Emergency CallWorks